 Today, Mama Love Protein is made in a state-of-the-art facility in DFW.
 (That’s what the locals call Dallas-Ft.
 Worth, Texas.)
 Our advisory board is made up of nutrition, fitness, and female-health experts who know all about the best foods to boost breast milk supply and how to tell if milk supply is decreasing.
 And our manufacturing team has more than 30 years of experience crafting safe, effective natural products, sports nutrition, and dietary supplements.

 We only use all-natural ingredients sourced from reputable suppliers, and we test and verify purity and quality with third-party laboratories—before formulating begins and again when our products come off the line.

 NSF certification helps consumers identify products that have been independently tested and certified to meet rigorous standards for quality, safety, and label claims.

 Mama Love is Powered by…

-Kim Daly is on a mission to help women harness the power of nutrition, reach their fitness goals, and take care of their families.
-Mom to Keane and Julia, she holds nutrition and running coach certifications, used to be a magazine editor, and listens to nothing but NPR in the car.
+Kim Daly is on a mission to help women harness the power of nutrition, fuel their fitness goals, and take care of their families.
+Mom to Keane and Julia, she holds a nutrition coaching certification, used to be a magazine editor, and listens to nothing but NPR in the car.
 (Raise your hands, fellow radio nerds!)
-She started Mama Love out of her garage, and is amazed and inspired by every mom she gets to interact with on this journey.
+She started Mama Love out of her walk-in closet, and is amazed and inspired by every mom she gets to interact with on this journey.

 Tracy Morris, MS, Nutrition Advisor